 Modern CDNs also support cache control headers, giving you fine-grained control over how long assets should be cached and when they should be invalidated or refreshed.
 This ensures your users always receive the most up-to-date content without sacrificing performance.

-7. Fix Code Hotspots
+7. Fix code hotspots

 Use tools like New Relic, Skylight, or Rack Mini Profiler to find slow endpoints or memory-hungry features.